rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 Beware of the scribes, who like to walk around in long robes, and love greetings in the marketplaces and the best seats in the synagogues and the places of honor at feasts, ^2046

-who devour widows ’ houses and for a pretense make long prayers.
+who devour widows' houses and for a pretense make long prayers.
 They will receive the greater condemnation. ^2047

 Jesus looked up and saw the rich putting their gifts into the offering box, ^2101